No matter what brands are trying to convince you about plastic food wraps, they are very harmful to you and your family’s health.

 First, you just need some pieces of 100% natural cotton fabric.
 If you have cotton fabric that is not shaped into pieces, you can cut it into 14” by 14” square pieces.
 You also need a beeswax candle or bar.
 Some tree resins and jojoba oil or coconut oil for better results but they aren’t a must.

 Put the cotton pieces on a baking sheet.
 Preheat your oven before putting the cotton pieces in it, to an average temperature of 170° F. Spread the pieces of beeswax on the cotton fabric.
-Make a thin layer of beeswax, don’t put too much.
+Make a thin layer of beeswax, don’t put in too much.
 Put in the oven and wait until the wax melts.
 Normally it takes about 10 minutes.

 Once they complete the melting process, remove the food wraps quickly off the baking sheets to avoid getting them stuck on it.